GENERAL KARAMBIT QUESTIONS

 Where do karambits come from?

-The modern karambit has roots in Southeast Asia, particularly Indonesia and the Philippines.
+The modern karambit has roots in Southeast Asia, most notably Indonesia and the Philippines.
 Karambit knives first surfaced in ancient Indonesia during the 11th century and quickly spread throughout the rest of Southeast Asia due to a thriving trade industry.
 Karambits made their way to the United States during the 20th century and were introduced into mainstream culture by practitioners of Filipino and Indonesian martial arts.
 Nowadays, quality handmade, custom, art/display and production karambits can be found in all corners of the world for any imaginable use or purpose.

 What are karambits used for?

-Why are karambits shaped so weirdly?
+Why are karambits curved?

 Why do karambits have a ring?